 zio-http-mcp

-An MCP (Model Context Protocol) server library for Scala 3, ZIO, and ZIO HTTP.
+An MCP (Model Context Protocol) server and client library for Scala 3, ZIO, and ZIO HTTP.

 Getting Started